brickbots/PiFinder/docs/build_guide_assembly.md

 ![Build Guide Step](../images/build_guide/v1.4/build_guide_04.jpg)

-Regardless of the orientation of your build, the Rapsberry Pi and battery always mount in this same orientation.
+Regardless of the orientation of your build, the Raspberry Pi and battery always mount in this same orientation.
 Start by inserting the short stand-off's into the piece oriented as shown

 ![Build Guide Step](../images/build_guide/v1.4/build_guide_05.jpg)